awbsmith/Geodesy.jl/README.md

 ### "Coordinate **Reference** System" Types

 Coordinate reference sytem types have knowledge of the datum which is required to map a known point on the Earth to a position in the coordinate system.
-The [Proj4 package](https://github.com/FugroRoames/Proj4.jl) is (currently) used as a backend to allow transforming to / from / between "Coordinate _Reference_ Systems".
+The [Proj4 package](https://github.com/FugroRoames/Proj4.jl) is currently used as a backend to allow transforming to / from / between "Coordinate _Reference_ Systems".

 The below type is parameterised by a [spatial reference ID (SRID)](https://en.wikipedia.org/wiki/SRID).
-Note that SRIDs are used to describe more than just coordinate reference systems, so take care when selecting selected a suitable SRID.
+Note that SRIDs are used to describe more than just coordinate reference systems, so take care when selecting a suitable SRID.

 1. `CRS` - The coordinate _reference_ system point type.
 This type should be used for operations that require knowledge of the datum, e.g. swapping between datums.
 Transformations involving this type are perfromed by Proj4 as a full understanding of coordinate reference systems is outside the scope of this package.
 It's left to the user to correctly interpret the fields of this type as different SRIDs use different coordinate systems ([lat, long, height] / [x, y, z] / [false east, false north, height] / etc).